wallarm/product-documentation/docs/latest/about-wallarm-waf/detecting-vulnerabilities.md

 ### Passive detection

-With passive detection, Wallarm WAF detects a vulnerability due to the security incident that occurred.
-If an application vulnerability has been exploited during an attack, Wallarm WAF records the security incident and the exploited vulnerability.
+With passive detection, Wallarm detects a vulnerability due to the security incident that occurred.
+If an application vulnerability has been exploited during an attack, Wallarm records the security incident and the exploited vulnerability.

 Passive vulnerability detection is enabled by default.